virtengine/docs.virtengine.com/_overview/welcome.md

 VirtEngine supports both a public model (for hosting providers) & a private model (for internal use)

 VirtEngine works by integrating with OpenNebula, Docker, and Ceph to offer VM / Containers & Storage to the end-user.

+## Open Source

+The VirtEngine project is completely Open Source, and can be found at [GitHub - VirtEngine](https://github.com/virtengine)

 ### What is a cloud?